stevensblueprint/blueprint_website/src/sponsors.md

   - name: Silver
     price: 2,000
     description: >
-      Deepen your engagement with the Blueprint community by showcasing your brand on our social media and attending our annual project showcase.
+      Deepen your engagement with the Blueprint community by highlighting your brand on our social media and attending our annual project showcase.
 Includes all bronze benefits.
     features:
       - All bronze benefits
       - Invitation to project team showcase